likhitha99/CSCI596/README.md

 This repository contains scripts for running the T1K tool and extracting its output into Excel files as part of a benchmarking study on HLA typing using bulk and single-cell RNA-seq data.
 The study utilizes publicly available datasets and gold standard HLA types determined through various laboratory methods.

+## Specific Objectives

+1. Evaluate existing HLA typing tools through a comprehensive benchmarking study, utilizing publicly available datasets.
+2. Measure and compare the computational expense (CPU time and RAM usage) of each HLA typing tool.
+3. Provide insights into the trade-off between accuracy and computational resources for different tools.
+4. Identify and highlight tools that demonstrate an optimal balance for large-scale HLA typing studies.

+## Current State of Knowledge/Previous Work

+Previous studies have explored various HLA typing tools, each with its own strengths and weaknesses.
+However, a comprehensive benchmarking study, encompassing both bulk and single-cell RNA-seq data and considering computational expenses, is lacking.
+This study builds upon existing knowledge to provide a more nuanced understanding of the performance of HLA typing tools.

+## Techniques to Be Used

+The study utilizes publicly available datasets, including bulk RNA-seq and single-cell RNA-seq data.
+Tools such as the SRA-Toolkit v2.11.0 are employed for data retrieval.
+The RNA-seq samples are prepared in three versions to assess different input scenarios.
+The HLA nomenclature system defined by the World Health Organization is used.
+Computational expense is measured by evaluating CPU time and RAM usage for each HLA typing tool.
+The T1K tool, developed for this study, is employed, and its scripts are available in the 'code' directory.

 ## Datasets

 ### Bulk RNA-Seq Data